 Ok, ok, first thing – LOOK HOW SMALL MY BABIES WERE!!
 They have always loved pumpkin picking, and to be honest, it’s something that every child (and adult!) enjoys isn’t it?!
-It’s the fun side to Halloween, even if you don’t go in for the whole ‘spooky’ part of Halloween, decorating en-masse as soon as the 1st October arrives (I do usually and I’m gutted I can’t this year!) or the historical/religious element, it’s still fun to carve one up and stick it on the porch.
+It’s the fun side to Halloween, even if you don’t go in for the whole ‘spooky’ part of Halloween, decorating en-masse as soon as the 1st October arrives (Or this year making a conscious effort to start the second it starts to look like Autumn because why not?!) or the historical/religious element, it’s still fun to carve one up and stick it on the porch.
 I’ve put together a few tips for choosing your pumpkins, it’s not as easy as you might think and it often means you end up with one going a bit crap after a few days.

 - A heavy but hollow pumpkin is a healthy pumpkin, if it feels dense, soft, wet or sounds sloshy put it back!

 - A green pumpkin might look cool but it won’t ripen any further, so bare that in mind if you want an orange display pumpkin!

 - There are tonnes of shades of orange and different shapes.
 We usually have two really big beautiful pumpkins and then eight (yes, eight, I get excited ok?) medium to small ones.
 I try to choose all different shapes and colours, this year there is a real call for bumpy, mucky green pumpkins – more ghoulish apparently – which Roo thought was ‘amaaazing’!